Does Core Web Vitals Matter? What Do They Do?

 b.
 Improving CLS

 1. Minimize third-party page elements: Third-party elements on a page load from different places than the rest of the page.
 As a result, they may load at slightly different times, causing the page’s layout to change.
-Using fewer third-party items reduces the amount of layout changes.
+Using fewer third-party items reduces the number of layout changes.

 4. Include the height and width of photos and videos: The height and width parameters indicate how large an image will be, allowing browsers to reserve that space before the picture or video loads.
 Our HTML5 video page contains further information on how to achieve this with video.